Skip to Main Content

 Case Law Research

-This is a guide explaining how to do effective case law research using online and print resources.
+How to do effective case law research using online & print resources.

 Regardless of how you are searching, you should first make sure that you're searching cases in the correct jurisdiction.
 In this context, jurisdiction means which court system the case was heard in.